Matbbastos/super-org-contact/README.md

-# Conecta Nuvem's Technical Test
+# Super OrgContact
-This repository is intended to store the technical tests, front-end and back-end, developed for Conecta Nuvem.
+This repository is intended to store the technical test, front-end and back-end, developed for Conecta Nuvem.

+## Commits
 For commit messages in this repository, the following prefix convention is used:
 - FEAT: new feature added to a particular application
 - FIX: bug fix